-.
-What is all this going to cost the Town?
+11. What is all this going to cost the Town?

-Nothing. chieving Green Community designation has no cost to the Town. he application process are covered by a If the Town is awarded Green Community status, not only will grant funds improvement work to Town facilities, but result lower costs for the operation of those facilities..
-What will be the effect on our taxes of becoming a Green Energy Community?
+Nothing; there are no costs to the Town.
+Passing the Stretch Code and achieving Green Community designation has no cost to the Town.
+The costs of the application process are covered by a municipal energy technical assistance (META) grant.
+If the Town is awarded Green Community status, not only will we receive grant funds to perform improvement work to Town facilities, but better energy efficiency will result in lower costs for the operation of those facilities.

-.
+12. What will be the effect on our taxes of becoming a Green Energy Community?

+Taxes will possibly be lower, because the improvements will reduce the cost to operate existing Town facilities.

+More Info:

 The projects funded by grants to Green Communities are for the purpose of increasing the energy efficiency of existing facilities.
-Since the increase in energy efficiency will make it less expensive to operate existing facilities, the effect on property taxes in Rehoboth would be a decrease, compared with energy costs of the same facility prior to the improvements.
+Since the increase in energy efficiency will make it less expensive to operate existing facilities, the effect on property taxes in Rehoboth would potentially be a decrease, compared with energy costs of the same facility prior to the improvements.

 13. What happens if Rehoboth doesn’t adopt the Stretch Code?